gferrsilva/QMineral_Modeller/README.md

 ## Introduction

 This is the Qmin - Mineral Chemistry Virtual Assistant.
-The models herein presented performes mineral classification, missing value imputation by multivariate regression and mineral formula prediction by several Random Forest classification and regression nested  models.
+The models herein presented perform mineral classification, missing value imputation by multivariate regression and mineral formula prediction by several Random Forest classification and regression nested models.

-The models have been developed by researchers of the Diretory of Geology and Mineral Resources, of the [Geological Survey of Brazil](https://www.cprm.gov.br/en/) (DGM/CPRM), with assistance of the techical manager of the EPMA laboratory of the [Institute of Geosciences/University of Brasília](http://www.igd.unb.br/) (IG/UnB).
+The models have been developed by researchers of the Directory of Geology and Mineral Resources, of the [Geological Survey of Brazil](https://www.cprm.gov.br/en/) (DGM/CPRM), with the assistance of the technical manager of the EPMA laboratory of the [Institute of Geosciences/University of Brasília](http://www.igd.unb.br/) (IG/UnB).

 ## Important Notes

+:warning: This model is in active development and so parameter names and behaviors, and output file formats will change without notice.

+:warning: The model is stochastic.
+Multiple runs with different seeds ([or random state]https://stackoverflow.com/questions/42191717/python-random-state-in-splitting-dataset) should be undertaken to see average behavior.

+:warning: The quality of the prediction is directly dependent on the quality of the entry data.
+Consider the best practice to input data with the sum of elements concentration between 98-102%

 :warning: At the current state, Qmin is able to predict among 17 groups and 188 different minerals.
 Any other mineral/grup not listed bellow will not perform as desired: